 A reversal-strategy is not appropriate for all signal providers.

 If you find yourself too emotionally attached to the swings and movements in the markets, you’re probably investing way beyond your financial means.

 But these are interspersed with deep and devastating drawdowns because their high win-ratio is unsustainable in the long-run.
 This is the so-called Taleb or fat tail problem.
-See this real simulation that I did for my article on forexop last month (opens in new window).
+See this real simulation (opens in new window).
 In fact by connecting to many such SPs at once, followers are inadvertently fast-forwarding the result of this simulation.

 Keep in mind that when investing real money, powerful psychological factors come in to play.
 Particularly if you’re investing funds which could impact your lifestyle.
 If you find yourself too emotionally attached to the swings and movements in the markets, you’re probably investing way beyond your financial means.

 Winning runs rarely last Understand the cyclic nature of trading and survivorship biasing.
 Be aware that those traders at the top of the rankings may have gotten there by a combination of luck and temporary market conditions.
 Conditions that simply favor their particular style at that point in time.